thabisokgare/thabisokgare/README.md

 🎯 Current Focus
-Building full-stack development skills with C# for my startup ideas.
-They are improving software design and system architecture capabilities.
+Building full-stack development skills with C# for my startup ideas. improving my  software design and system architecture capabilities.
-I collaborated on real-world business process analysis for my Work Integrated Learning Project.

 🌟 Goals
 I want to land a role as a software developer where I can contribute to meaningful projects.
 Continuously enhance my coding skills and expand my technical expertise.